phantran/moco/README.md

 `mvn m0c0:help -Ddetail=true`

 ### Contributing
-If you find a problem with MoCo, it would be very helpful to create a ticket and describe it.
+If you find a problem with MoCo and fix it, it would be very helpful to create a ticket along with your pull request.

 ### License